 An introductory survey of literature of American minorities focusing on fiction, poetry, drama, and nonfiction written by African, Asian, Native-American, Chicano(a), Jewish, and Appalachian authors.
-Prerequisite: One 2000-level Literature Class.
-(Odd Spring)
+This course fulfills the general education requirement.
+(Every Spring)

 ENG 3111, 3112, 3113 English Internship